Ben-Ortiz/cs419_group_project/README.md

 to see the conversation between alice and bob type "conversation"
 to logout type "logout"

-in the 2nd client terminal type "python app.py 'YOUR IPv4 address' 8888" to start the 2nd client
+in the 2nd app terminal type "python app.py 'YOUR IPv4 address' 8888" to start the 2nd app
 type "create"
 enter a username (example: bob)
 enter a password (example: bob)